 - Remove any jewelry, watches or tight clothing before swelling starts.

 - Sit or lie down so that the bite is in a neutral, comfortable position.

 - Clean the bite with soap and water.
 Cover or wrap it loosely with a clean, dry bandage.

 - Don't use a tourniquet or apply ice.

-- Don't cut the wound or attempt to remove the venom.
+- Don't cut the bite or try to remove the venom.

 - Don't take pain-relieving medicine, such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
 Doing so can increase your risk of bleeding.